tnedr/note_interpreter/prompt_lab/README.md

 4. 📤 **Input & Output** – Feed test input (note, memory, etc.), including multi-step clarification scenarios
 5. 🔬 **Evaluate Behavior** – Optionally define expected patterns or run diffing and scoring

-**A workflow támogatja a több lépéses, pontosító kérdéseket is tartalmazó agent pipeline-ok fejlesztését és tesztelését.**
+**The workflow supports the development and testing of multi-step, clarification-capable agent pipelines.**

 ---

-## Tesztelési architektúra és workflow (magyar részletes leírás)
+## Testing Architecture & Workflow

-A promptfejlesztés és -tesztelés folyamata a következő lépésekből áll:
+The prompt development and testing process consists of the following steps:

-1. **Promptverziók kezelése:**
+1. **Prompt versioning:**
-   Minden ügynök promptja külön YAML fájlban, verziózva található a `prompts/` mappában.
+   Each agent's prompts are stored as separate YAML files, versioned in the `prompts/` folder.
-2. **Teszt inputok:**
+2. **Test inputs:**
-   Valósághű, változatos input YAML-ok a `test_inputs/` mappában (pl. notes, user memory, clarification history, több lépéses példák).
+   Realistic, diverse input YAMLs in the `test_inputs/` folder (e.g., notes, user memory, clarification history, multi-step examples).
-3. **Automatizált tesztfuttatás:**
+3. **Automated test execution:**
-   A `run_prompt_tests.py` script minden promptverziót minden inputtal lefuttat, és naplózza az eredményeket.
+   The `run_prompt_tests.py` script runs every prompt version with every input and logs the results.
-   - A script a PromptBuilder-t használja a prompt generálásához.
+   - The script uses PromptBuilder to generate the prompt.
-   - Az LLM-et (pl.
-OpenAI GPT-4) hívja meg a generált prompttal.
+   - The LLM (e.g., OpenAI GPT-4) is called with the generated prompt.
-   - Az outputokat logolja, opcionálisan összeveti elvárt eredményekkel.
+   - Outputs are logged and optionally compared to expected results.
-4. **Promptfoo és LangSmith integráció:**
+4. **Promptfoo and LangSmith integration:**
-   Ezek az eszközök lehetővé teszik a promptok deklaratív, automatizált tesztelését, valamint a webes playground használatát gyors iterációhoz.
+   These tools enable declarative, automated prompt testing and a web playground for rapid iteration.
-5. **Eredmények és regresszió:**
+5. **Results and regression:**
-   Minden promptverzióra és inputra visszamenőleg is futnak a tesztek, így azonnal látható, ha egy új promptverzió visszalépést okoz (regresszió).
+   Tests are run for all prompt versions and inputs, so regressions are immediately visible.

 ---